boldflight/BibleConverter/test_EPUB/output/Ecclesiastes.md

 and he is never satisfied with riches.
 He laments, “For whom am I toiling and depriving myself of pleasure?”
 This also is futile and a burdensome task!

+### Labor is Beneficial When Its Rewards Are Shared

 [9] Two people are better than one, because they can reap more benefit from their labor.
 [10] For if they fall, one will help his companion up,